Mathbiomed/50-BOA/README.md

 Otherwise, function 'CV_Inhibition' will perform regularization constant selection, and Error_Landscape will estimate inhibition constants.

 The output includes the estimated inhibition constants with their 95% confidence intervals, the regularization constant used, and a heatmap of the error landscape.

+The other input variables, 'L', 'isReg', 'isSSRE', and 'isMatched', are hyperparameters meaning that:

+'L' is a vector representing the range of the regularization constant.
+Default value of 'L' is logspace(-3, 3, 100) in MATLAB and 10^seq(-3, 3, length.out = 100) in R.

+'isReg' is a boolean to determine whether the IC50-based regularization is incorporated (true) or not (false).
+Default value of 'isReg' is true in MATLAB and TRUE in R.

+'isSSRE' is a boolean to determine whether the loss function for the estimation is a sum of squared relative error (true) or the customized one that user enters in 'Error_Structure' function (false).
+Default value of 'isSSRE' is true in MATLAB and TRUE in R.

+'isMatched' is a boolean to determine whether the color range of the heatmap is from minimal value of objective function to twice of that value (true) or not (false).
+Default value of 'isMatched' is true in MATLAB and TRUE in R.

 # Test examples